-The Hiram City Council will hold the Regular Session Meeting on Tuesday, February 3, 2015 at 6:30 pm in the Hiram Community Center/Council Chambers.
+The Mayor and Council will hold a Work Session at 6:00pm on Tuesday, April 28, 2015 at Hiram City Hall in the Training room.
 Read on...

 Paulding County Fire & Rescue Department announces the outdoor burn season which will end April 30, 2015.
 Residents must adhere to the Paulding County Burn ordinance for all outdoor burning.
 Read on...